services

 Kelsi welcomes clients of all orientations and identities and welcomes couples at whatever stage they are in (non-marital, premarital, and marital).
 She offers traditional talk therapy and Ketamine-Assisted Psychotherapy (KAP).
 Kelsi approaches healing and growth through a variety of evidence-based methods tailored to address internal conflict, relational struggles, mental health symptoms, and trauma.
 She integrates Systems Theory to explore how personal and relational dynamics influence perception and behavior.
 She primarily utilizes Internal Family Systems (IFS), Emotionally-Focused Individual Therapy (EFIT), and Emotionally-Focused Therapy (EFT) approaches to identify, attune to, and heal different parts of the self.
 Additionally, Kelsi utilizes Sand-Tray Therapy to allow clients to express and process emotions through a uniquely creative, hands-on approach.
 Mindfulness practices are incorporated to foster self-awareness and emotional regulation.
 To foster further trauma work and insight development at a quickened pace, she offers Ketamine-Assisted Psychotherapy.
 Each of these approaches is customized to support clients in their unique journey toward healing and well-being.

-Kelsi has advanced training in Internal Family Systems from the IFS Institute and has advanced training in Emotionally-Focused Therapy (EFT) from the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT)Kelsi is certified to offer Ketamine-Assisted Psychotherapy (KAP) and psychedelic integration, trained through the Mindscape Psychedelic Institute.
+Kelsi has advanced training in Internal Family Systems (Level 1) from the IFS Institute and has advanced training in Emotionally-Focused Therapy (EFT) from the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+Kelsi is certified to offer Ketamine-Assisted Psychotherapy (KAP) and psychedelic integration, trained through the Mindscape Psychedelic Institute.

-What is Ketamine-Asissted Psychotherapy?
+What is Ketamine-Assisted Psychotherapy?